The Foreigner Tax is Colloquially Called the Gringo Tax in Latin America and Farang Tax in Thailand

 Foreigners will generally not encounter Foreigner Taxes in developed countries.
 However, I have had taxi drivers charge me more than locals in France and Italy.

 My Strategy for Dealing with the Foreigner/Gringo Tax

-When I was younger, I used to get upset by the Foreigner Tax.
+When I was younger, I used to get upset about the Foreigner Tax.
 I would haggle aggressively with vendors and occasionally argue loudly and vociferously that the tax was unfair.
-Sometimes I did not visit sites because I did not want to pay more than locals.
-(Today, I regret not seeing some of these sites, and I regret making an ugly scene).
+Sometimes I did not visit sites because I did not want to pay more than the locals.
+(Today, I regret not seeing some of these sites but also making an ugly scene).

 Nowadays, my strategy for dealing with the Foreigner Tax involves:

 - Avoiding places where merchants will charge me more than locals.
 For example, to avoid the frustrations of being overcharged, I do a lot of my shopping in chain stores and use Uber rather than local taxis.
 Ironically, I still sometimes pay more than if I used more local merchants.